Day Trip to Ruta del Vino: Baja Mexico’s Valle de Guadalupe

 Planning Your Time on the Valle de Guadalupe Ruta del Vino

 Roads to the wineries are not paved and may be full of potholes.
-Many roads are not marked, but there are several billboards displaying a map of the area.
+Many roads are not marked, but several billboards display a map of the area.
 You can download a paper map or the LaRuta App for assistance.
 Driving in Mexico is no problem but returning through San Ysidro without Sentry is 26 lanes of gridlock resulting in up to three hours of hell, so plan accordingly.
 Download the border wait time app for reference.
 Consider taking an organized tour or park your car in San Diego’s Old Town, take the trolley to the border, walk across, and hire a taxi (around $25 one way) or UberValle (around $100 for the day).
 Important to know: you are only allowed to bring one liter of liquid back into the States.

 Not only does the Valle de Guadalupe produce 90% of Mexican vintages, but you will also find artisan cheese, craft breweries, olive oil, food trucks, fresh seafood, farm-to-table menus, Michelin-starred chefs, and boutique hotels with infinity pools.
 There are no crowds here.
 The area is casual, affordable, trendy, and full of grit.
 It is easy to relax and lose track of time in the Valle.
 I will be back.
 Maybe in August for the Fiestas de la Vendimia harvest festival.
 There are many wineries to explore, amazing food to eat, boutique hotels to experience, and wine to bring home!

-Be sure to check the Mexico Wine Tourism website for upcoming festivals, special events, and what’s happening during your stay.
+Check the Mexico Wine Tourism website for upcoming festivals, special events, and what’s happening during your stay.

 Bookmark and Pin Day Trip to Ruta del Vino